Panoramic vistas, exotic birds and forest adventures... The Southern Ridges is a stunning trail to trek.

 Comfortable, breathable threads

 Unknown to many, the brand caters to men too.
-Daniel’s long-sleeved top kept him cool and dry even in the hotter hours of the morning, thanks to its clever construction for major airflow in sweat-zone areas.
+This long-sleeved top kept us cool and dry even in the hotter hours of the morning, thanks to its clever construction for major airflow in sweat-zone areas.
 It’s even made with anti-stick technology, so lads, you’ve got one less worry if you’re trekking with your special lady.

 And a handy smartwatch